flutter/website/design-principles.md

     - A sincere offer to help port code, which includes the preferred venue for contacting the person who made the change.

+    - A request that people notify you if this change will be a problem, perhaps by discussing the change in the issue tracker on on the pull request.

+ 3. If folks agree that the benefits of changing the API outweigh the stablity costs, you can proceed with the normal code review process for making changes.
+You should leave some time between steps 2 and 3 (at a bare minimum 24 hours during the work week so that people in all time zones have had a chance to see it, but ideally a week or so).

 Where possible, even "breaking" changes should be made in a backwards-compatible way, for example by introducing a new class and marking the old class `@deprecated`.
 When doing this, include a description of how to transition in the deprecation notice, for